Chalmoro/LoZ-Icons/README.md

 # LoZ-Icons

-Icons from "The Legend of Zelda"
+Icons from the Legend of Zelda series.